 The last day to DROP from or change classes without any tuition liability is the Sixth Day of classes (the "Add/Drop" deadline).
 Students who wish to withdraw for the semester must complete an official Withdrawal Request Form, which can be obtained from the Academic Services Office (Jones Hall).
-The form includes instruction on how to complete and submit the form for processing.
+The form includes instruction to complete and submit the form for processing.
 A course change is defined as one or more course(s) switched for one or more course(s) of equal credits.
-If you reduce your number of credits to fewer than 12 credits for a semester, or completely withdraw from the College after the Add/Drop deadline, you will be responsible to pay tuition and fees pertaining to the dropped credits according to the schedule below.
+If you reduce your number of enrolled credits to fewer than 12credits for a semester, or completely withdraw from the College after the Add/Drop deadline, you will be responsible to pay tuition and fees corresponding to the number of dropped credits in accordance with the schedule below.
+Your remaining charges will be based upon the number of your currently enrolled credits.

-When is the Last Date to Withdraw from Classes without Incurring Tuition and Fee Liability?
+When is the Last Date to Withdraw from Classes without Incurring a Tuition and Fee Liability?

-The last day to withdraw from classes without any tuition liability is the Add/Drop deadline.
+The last day to withdraw from classes with no tuition / fee liability is the Add/Drop deadline.
 This means that if you reduce your number of credits to fewer than 12 credits for the semester, or completely withdraw from the College after the Add/Drop deadline, you will be responsible to pay tuition and fees according to the schedule below.

 Students who officially withdraw from the College or reduce the number of credits to fewer than 12 credits for the semester after the Add/Drop deadline are still responsible to pay tuition and fees according to the schedule below.
-The first day of classes, as scheduled by the College, shall be deemed to be the first day that classes are offered, as scheduled on the Academic Calendar.
+The first day of classes, as scheduled by the College, shall be deemed to be the first day that classes are offered, as indicated on the Academic Calendar.